BajajSmriti/volleyDiceGame/README.md

 ## Demo
-Check out the demo -
+Check out the demo here - [demo.mp4](https://github.com/BajajSmriti/volleyDiceGame/blob/master/demo.mp4) It shows both the happy and sad paths.
+I have added session management in the dialog.
+The session ends in the "no" path and when the user says "bye".

 ## Deployment
 The deployment will take a while.